Peter Gardere: Longhorns career

 Gardere is both the son and grandson of varsity football players at Texas.
 His grandfather, George, played quarterback at Texas in 1922 and his father, George Jr., broke his neck as a Texas defensive back on the first play of the first game he played in his sophomore year in 1953.
 Gardere was recruited by coach David McWilliams as a quarterback for Texas and was also recruited by Michigan, Notre Dame and Penn State.
 Gardere ran a pro-style offense while at UT, and graduated as 1st all-time among Longhorn quarterbacks in career passing yards with 7,396 yards.
-He still ranks 4th all time among Longhorn quarterbacks (and 6th in Southwest Conference history) in career passing yards, 3rd in career completions at Texas and is tied for 6th in career wins (25) with James Brown.
+As of 2025, he still ranks 6th all-time among Longhorn quarterbacks (and 6th in Southwest Conference history) in career passing yards, 5th in career completions, and is tied for 7th in career wins in games started (25) with James Brown and Marty Akins.
 He is also in 2nd place for the most career plays at Quarterback in Southwest Conference history.

 Nicknamed "Peter the Great" by Longhorn fans, Gardere is worshiped by Texas and reviled by OU fans as the only starting quarterback on either side of the Red River Rivalry, in the 100-year history of the series, to have won 4 consecutive games against the other team.
 In each of those games Oklahoma was ranked and Texas was not.

 Gardere started his redshirt freshman season as the backup to Mark Murdock, but he became the starter in the 4th game of the year against Rice.
 In that game he rallied the Longhorns to a 14-point 2nd half comeback, scoring the game-winning touchdown with 4 minutes left.
 Gardere followed that with back-to-back wins over #15 Oklahoma in the annual Red River Shootout and over #7 Arkansas in Fayetteville, leading the team to a #22 ranking.
 Gardere performed well in these games, combining to go 31–43 passing with two passing touchdowns against one interception.
 But three losses over the next four games, including a 50-7 loss to Baylor, their first win in Austin since 1951, ruined Texas' season.
 Donovan Forbes, also a multi-sport star from a Houston area high school, Baytown Sterling, and making his only start for Texas, replaced an injured Gardere for the final game of the year, a 21-10 loss to Texas A&M. Gardere had a 4-3 record on the year, and threw 5 touchdowns and 13 interceptions.
 The team finished 5-6 with a 4-4 record in the Southwest Conference, tied for fifth with Baylor.